Nursing

 Overall job opportunities for Licensed Practical Nurses (LPN) and Registered Nurses (RN) are expected to be excellent, but may vary by employment and geographic setting.
 Employment of LPNs and RNs is expected to grow seven percent from 2019 to 2029 resulting in many new jobs.

 Licensed Practical Nurses care for ill, injured, or convalescent persons in hospitals, nursing homes, clinics, private homes, group homes, and similar institutions under the direction of physicians and registered nurses.
 LPNs provide basic care such as taking vital signs, administering medication, and performing treatments.
 Licensing is required.
-The median annual earnings of LPNs was $48,070 in 2021.
-(Source: U.S. Bureau of Labor Statistics)
+The median annual earnings of LPNs was $54,620 in 2022.
+(Source: U.S. Bureau of Labor Statistics).

 Registered Nurses assess patient health needs, develop and implement nursing care plans.
 RNs also administer nursing care and emotional support to ill, injured, or convalescent persons in addition to educating patients and the public about various medical conditions.
 RNs document patients’ medical histories and symptoms, assist with diagnostic testing and analyze results.
 They also administer treatment and medications, as well as advise patients on health maintenance and disease prevention.
 Licensing is required.
-The median annual earnings of RNs was $77,600 in 2021.
-(Source: U.S. Bureau of Labor Statistics)
+The median annual earnings of RNs was $81,220 in 2022.
+(Source: U.S. Bureau of Labor Statistics).

 Mission Statement